 “This closes a chapter of French history because it shows one can remain faithful to an Algerian nationalist father and yet be for France, that one can be a Muslim and be fully French.”(Hare, London: 135).

 The bigger picture, however, involves Zidane to a much lesser extent.
 Professional players are bought and traded for primarily their footballing prowess and secondarily for their media clout.
-However Zidane has illustrated the influence a charismatic footballer can have in the real world, he was the foremost player in a global sport, a sport that has a greater following than any political party or religion.
+However Zidane has illustrated the influence a charismatic footballer can have in the real world, he was the foremost player in a global sport, a sport that has a more considerable following than any political party or religion.

 Nonetheless, Zidane has rarely been drawn on the topic of his descent; he is shy off the field of play.